 Those are our picks for Thailand based content on Netflix but there’s a bigger range of travel based documentaries that will act as a great motivator to plan your next trip.

 It might seem optimistic to be planning a trip abroad at the moment but we don’t think there’s anything wrong with being optimistic.
 Things will gradually get back to normal, there might be a few new rules and regulations for a while, but people will get to travel again.

 Get ahead of the game and start putting together your dream travel itinerary.
 It could be a once in a lifetime round the world backpacking experience or a 2 week dream holiday that you’ve always wanted to go on.
 With plenty of time to do research now’s the time to map it all out.

 Don’t forget about our Buy a Bed Give A Meal campaign that we are currently running.
-Not only do you get a great deal on a future stay at any Slumber Party hostel, but you also are giving back to the local community through meals that are donated on your behalf.
-Click the link to find out how you positively impact the local community
+Not only do you get a great deal on a future stay at any Slumber Party hostel, but you also are giving back to the local community through meals that are donated on your behalf. to find out how you positively impact the local community

 Looking At Your Travel Snaps